mramshaw/Kubernetes/README.md

 ## Running in the Cloud versus running locally

-The cloud providers listed all provide either free credits or free services (presumably for evaluation purposes).
+The cloud providers listed all provide either free credits or free services (presumably for evaluation purposes). the charges are likely to continue to go down.

 They all require a valid credit card too (presumably for identification/authentication/idemnification purposes).